DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_8538_Wildfires_in_TX_2014.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_8304_Wildfires_in_TX_2015.png)|

 Fig. 2.
-3: Locations of the Texas wildfires from 1992 to 2015
+6: Locations of the Texas wildfires from 1992 to 2015

 As shown in Fig. 2.
-3, east of Texas consistently experienced wildfire during the period of study.
+6, the east of Texas consistently experienced wildfire during the period of study.
 The wildfire center was shifted towards the Texas center since 2005 (Fig. 2.
-3-14) and the fire was propagated towards the north on around 2011 (Fig. 2.
-3-20).
+6-14) and the fire was propagated towards the north on around 2011 (Fig. 2.
+6-20).

 To be more specific, the number of wildfires per class size within each state is discussed next.